vekien/xilauncher-js/readme.md

 Would love to add:

-- Ability to modify regedit (a paint in Electron because of Chrome Security layer)
+- Ability to modify regedit (a pain in Electron because of Chrome Security layer)
 - Ability to download the game and patch (Dead easy, just have it on a GDrive or DropBox then add a downloader)
 - Ability to add mods (Again super super simple)